NuDAQ/AI-Trigger-System/docs/Deliverables.md

 | `EVENT_LAST` | out | Last beat of the current event. |
 | `EVENT_TIMESTAMP[23:0]` | out | Chunk-index timestamp, constant for all beats of one 256-sample event chunk.
 Wraps around every about 4.3 seconds. |

-The delivered interface does not expose CNN score, chunk id, overflow counters, or trigger debug pulses.
+The delivered interface does not expose CNN score, chunk ID, overflow counters, or trigger debug pulses.

 DAQ-side sampling contract: